dawit-hopes/Credit-Risk-Analysis-and-Model/README.md

 ## Credit-Risk-Analysis-and-Model

-Welcome to the Week 5 project of the **10 Academy Artificial Intelligence Mastery Program**!
 In this project, we are tasked with building, deploying, and automating a **credit scoring model** using customer transaction data from a partner eCommerce platform.
 This model will help our client, **Bati Bank**, evaluate customer creditworthiness and enable **buy-now-pay-later (BNPL)** services.

 ---